-August 5, 2014
+August 26, 2014

-Barack Obama’s two presidential campaign wins each made history—the first by breaking the race barrier and the second by winning under the toughest of economic circumstances.
-Despite one race being run into a headwind and the other benefitting from a tailwind, consistent lessons emerge that can help any enterprise.
-David Plouffe discusses how to set and stick to a strategy; properly utilize voter and consumer research; ground decision making in strategic thinking; harness the latest technology and the use of big data; and not relive the glory of past triumphs but rather execute a gritty plan for today’s challenges.
+Barack Obama’s two presidential campaign wins fundamentally changed the face of politics by building the biggest grassroots movement in history and pioneering the use of the Internet and social media to mobilize voters.
+David Plouffe discusses how to set and stick to a strategy; properly utilize a wealth of organizational and market research; ground decision making in strategic thinking; harness the latest technology; and not relive the glory of past triumphs but rather execute a gritty plan for today’s challenges.

 America’s swiftly changing demographic and technological landscapes will affect our politics, businesses and culture dramatically over the coming decades.
 David Plouffe shares with audiences the trajectory we are on, discusses how to adapt strategies and tactics to meet the reality of today, and projects new changes and advancements in the coming years.